stepin104287/Calculator/Requirement/readme.md

 1.Small size and less weight
 2.Its convenient to carry
 3.Replacement is easy
+ut and log back in to refresh your tok
 THREATS

 1.Their slower growth in technological innovation will bring a significant threat in the upcoming dynamic world.